-This year, CAM scholars will be meeting in Prague for the 68th Annual ICA Conference between May 24thand May 28th 2019.
-Working within the 2018 ICA conference theme Voices, CAM scholars are invited to share their research on the constantly evolving relationship between young people and the media.
+In 2019, CAM scholars will be meeting in Washington DC for the 69th Annual ICA Conference between May 24thand May 28th 2019.
+Working within the 2019 ICA conference theme Communication Beyond Boundaries, CAM scholars are invited to share their research on the constantly evolving relationship between young people and the media.

 #ICA20 Call For Papers